CS529-NetApp-Internship/project_resources/docs/Postman_Research.md

 # Postman Research

 ## Overview
 [Postman](https://www.postman.com) is a collaboration platform for API development, teams can easily join the website and work to create, document, and test their APIs.
-It is a bit more clean in terms of design than Swagger
+It is a bit more clean in terms of design than Swagger and offers many of the features Swagger lacks, but does not allow for the editing of the Postman tool's code.

 ![Postman using Swagger Petstore example.](images/postman1.png)
 ## Available Features